 If you're experiencing symptoms of ED and other tests are inconclusive, a blood test to measure the level of testosterone in your blood may be recommended by your doctor.
-Testosterone levels vary at different times so you may need two tests.
-If you do have low testosterone levels, coupled with other symptoms including low libido and fatigue, the test will check for hormonal conditions such as hypogonadism.
-This condition means that you have an abnormally low level of testosterone, which may be a factor in erectile dysfunction.
+Testosterone levels vary at different times, so you may need two tests.
+If you have low testosterone levels and other symptoms, including low libido and fatigue, the test will check for hormonal conditions such as hypogonadism.
+This condition means that you have an abnormally low testosterone level, which may be a factor in erectile dysfunction.

 Zava offers a convenient and discreet service to help men improve their erectile dysfunction.
 There are a number of treatments you can consider.
 Continue to our erectile dysfunction service page to learn about the treatment options available.